-With than in mind, how do we work to create learning experiences that are ‘real’ for all students?
+With that in mind, how do we work to create learning experiences that are ‘real’ for all students?
 Well, this is challenging in that we have created entire systems of learning that are really built on artificial foundations vs. real ones.

 Ironically, students have always learned outside of school.
 Whether it was working on the family farm, reading independently, having a part-time job, or any thousands of other activities, students, or people, learned constantly.
 The difference is that we haven’t always viewed those real world or hands-on experiences as learning as much as we did the contrived, controlled and rather artificial confines of the classroom.